numpde/idom/docs/source/_custom_js/README.md

-# Custom Javascript for IDOM's Docs
+# Custom JavaScript for IDOM's Docs

 Build the javascript with